yanivno/github-copilot-webapp-workshop/README.md

       - ```@github How to create a ui template in Python Flask?```

 ## Lab #2 : Get to know Copilot and Generate some code

+### New Code Generation
    Lets generate a new API Call to allow us to search movies by partial title
    - Open `app.py` file and place the cursor where you want to add the new route function
    - Use the Inline code generator by opening the inline chat window in VSCode [Command+I](Mac) or [Ctrl+I](Windows) in Jetbrains [Shift+Ctrl+I](Mac) or [Shift+Ctrl+G](Windows)

-   You can write your own prompt
+  we would like to implement a new feature for the application - an API for searching movies by partial title. write a propmt to generate a new route function in 'app.py' file
    <details>
-   <summary>or use the following</summary>
+   <summary>or use the following prompt</summary>

     add a new route function that allows me to search for movies by partial title following the implementation instructions:
     - The route should accept a query parameter called 'title' and return a list of movies that contains the partial search.